Beakerboy/VBA-Unit-Tester/README.md

  * SetUp() - This function is run before every test in this test case.
  * TearDown() - This function is run after every test in the test case.
        - TODO: Match arrays.
 How to handle objects? introspection on public properties?
- * GetObject() - Return a copy of self.
-This is to grant access to the custom test functions.
+ * RunAllTests() - Run all tests in the test case.
+For ease of use, call the parent `TestCase.RunAllTests Me`
+ * RunTest() - Run a specific test within this test case.
+For ease of use, call the parent `TestCase.RunTest Test, Me`

 There are two types of tests that can be written.
 A basic test runs without any input parameteres.
 If you wish to run a test multiple times with different parameters, indicate this by ensuring the function name ends with "ProviderTest", and create another function with the same name and append "\_Data" to it.
 For example: